forcedotcom/code-builder-feedback/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest features or functionality for WebIDE
+about: Suggest features or functionality for CodeBuilder
 title: ''
 labels: ''
 assignees: ''